kazunekochan13/my_tetris_game/README.md

 # my_tetris_game
-My attempt at creating the iconic tetris game using pygame
+My attempt at recreating the iconic tetris game using pygame